reactive/data-client/docs/core/guides/debugging.md

 - Start by dispatching a fetch action
 - If no identical fetches are in-flight, the central store will then start the network call over HTTP
-- When the network call resolves, a receive action is sent to the store's reducer, updating the state.
+- When the network call resolves, a setResponse action is sent to the store's reducer, updating the state.
 - The component is re-rendered with the updated state, resolving the suspense.

 > [More about control flow](../api/Manager#control-flow)